ProRyanX/Fuel_Efficiency_Analysis/README.md

 - Data cleaning and preprocessing using `pandas` and `sklearn.preprocessing`
 - Exploratory data analysis with visualizations (scatter plots, heatmaps, pairplots)
 - Feature selection and scaling for model optimization
-- Linear Regression model to predict MPG
+- Linear Regression model to predict mpg
 - Model evaluation using **Mean Squared Error (MSE)** and **R² score**

 ---